Make The Most of an Organized Garage

 Garden tools, sports equipment and other such large items are generally best stored hanging from a wall.
 A company in Milwaukee has designed a new kind of storage system called StoreWall that creates a neater, more finished look.
 “It’s made of cellular thermoplastic, so it’s virtually indestructible,” says Michael Sieren, vice president of design.

 The neat panels resemble clapboard siding.
 There aren’t all those holes, but it utilizes the same type of hooks as the fiber boards along with many more specialized hangers.
 The hangers snap into place in a groove system in between the boards.
 The panels also are used in retail stores for display.
 It attaches to the wall with hooks so you can take it with you when you move.
-StoreWall panels comes in five colors so you can match the garage interior to your home colors.
+StoreWall panels comes in five colors and two different grades so you can match the garage interior to your home colors.
 HandiWall Panels, same material and same concept, now come in 11 colors.
-RevaWall Panels come in 3 colors, but offer a big variety single and multiple panels designed for special needs, such as sports, camping, lawn and garden, and workshop tool arrangements.

 Garages are the logical place to store things like car-care items, painting equipment, outdoor toys, garden tools and sports gear.
 Divide the to-be-stored items into categories and estimate how many storage boxes you’ll need.
 Garages should not be used to store things like tax records, memorabilia and Christmas decorations, Creel says.
 Dampness and temperature changes can damage such delicate items.